educoreai-lotus/LearnerAI/docs/USER_STORIES_AND_MICROSERVICES.md

 2. LearnerAI checks the policy
 3. If **auto** → learning path is stored as `approved: true`
 4. If **manual** → learning path is stored as `approved: false`, sends for manager approval
+5. If a learning path becomes **approved** (auto or manual), LearnerAI **proactively pushes** it to Course Builder **via Coordinator**
-5. Course Builder requests learning paths on-demand when needed
+6. Course Builder can also request learning paths on-demand when needed
-6. Learning Analytics requests data on-demand or in batch mode
+7. Learning Analytics requests data on-demand or in batch mode

 **Key Components:**
 - Company approval policies (auto/manual)
 - Decision maker notifications
 - Approval workflow management
-- Course Builder pulls data on-demand (no automatic push)
+- Course Builder can pull data on-demand, and also receives proactive pushes (via Coordinator) after approvals
 - Learning Analytics pulls data on-demand or batch

 ---